 Game Day Checklist

 Please look at the field map to see the spectator and team side assignments.
-Please note that there is no doubt this causes problems, but if you remember the kids are the priority.

 Here is a brief overview of the player requirements.